Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-04-22-Enriching_Word_Vectors_with_Subword_Information.md

 that is why they argue on small size of corpus the vector using the character level n grams is better than the vector using word as atomic entity.

-they present a word by the sum  of vector representations of its n-grams.
+They present a word by the sum  of vector representations of its n-grams.

 <div class="alert alert-success" role="alert"><i class="fa fa-check-square-o"></i> <b>Tip: </b>
 be careful of how to handle n gram of character level <br/>